Ant and Dec’s feud with I’m a Celebrity star Kelly Brook resurfaces

-Ant and Dec’s feud with I’m a Celebrity contestant Kelly Brook resurfaces
+Kelly Brook’s feud with I’m a Celebrity hosts Ant and Dec resurfaces

 Brook accused the hosts of hurting her career after fraught ‘Britain’s Got Talent’ encounter